ntnunk/led_cube/README.md

 ## 8x8x8 LED Cube
-An 8x8x8 LED Cube projects.
+An 8x8x8 LED Cube project.
+This repository will eventually contain both code and circuit schematics.
 Schematics and printed circuit boards designed in Kicad.

 ### Concept
 The cube is composed of eight layers of eight LEDs per side, or sixty-four LEDs per layer.
 The cube operates via persistance of vision, much like a flourescent light, which means there is never actually more than one LED layer active at a time.
 Because the controller cycles through the layers so quickly it fools the human eye and appears as though the cube is lit continuously.